NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :rtype: :class:`NatronEngine.DoubleParam`

-Returns the :doc:`Param` controlling the feather distance of the bezier.
+Returns the :doc:`Param` controlling the feather distance of the Bezier.